zerasul/mdbook_en/7controls/controls.md

 ### Sega Mouse

 Another of the peripherals that we can find for Sega Mega Drive, is the famous _Sega Mouse_; it was a mouse with 2 buttons with different versions.
-It allowed to play some games that were compatible.
+It allowed the playyer to play some games that were compatible.
 Like the famous _lemmings 2_ [^48], or _Cannon Fodder_ [^49].

 The 2-button mouse allowed the use of the A and B buttons; however, to use the C button, the mouse ball itself was clickable, which allowed for greater compatibility.
-The Sega Mouse, however, did not reach to Sega America so it was only seen in Japan and Europe.
+The Sega Mouse, however, did not reach Sega America so it was only seen in Japan and Europe.
 But Sega America has its own version called _Mega Mouse_ which had 3 buttons and a start button; removing the possibility of clicking with the mouse ball itself.

 [^48]:Lemmings; it was a strategy game, where you controlled cute characters called lemmings, each one had a function and you had to solve a puzzle.
 The Mega Drive version was published by Sega and released in 1992.
 [^49]: Cannon Fodder is a strategy game that was released for the Sega Mega Drive in 1992.

 ## Input Programming

 After seeing in detail some of the input devices we can work with, we are going to show how to program our game to use them.
-SGDK, provides different methods to be able to interact with the controls; using the controller or even the Mouse.
+SGDK provides different methods to be able to interact with the controls; using the controller or even the Mouse.
 Therefore, we are going to show three examples of different methods that can be found to develop our game.

 First, we will see how to know what type of controller is being used (3 or 6 buttons, or mouse).
 In addition, we will show 2 ways to read the input of our controllers, the first one in a synchronous way, and the second one in an asynchronous way; the first one reads at all times if a button has been pressed and asks which of them have been.
 The second method uses the processor interrupts, in order to define an interrupt routine for each button press.